-- (a) Minor Modification. - (1) Modification of any of the following site plan characteristics, if attached as a condition of approval to an approved amendment, constitute a "minor modification" for purposes of interpreting this Section.
+- (a) Minor Modification. - (1) Modification of any of the following site plan characteristics, if attached as a condition of approvalto an approved amendment, constitute a "minor modification" for purposes of interpreting this Section.
 For the purposes of this Section, a minor modification in the approved amendment means a slight alteration or change in layout, such as, but not limited to, small shifts in the location of buildings, streets, driveways, sidewalks, trails, utilities, easements or other similar features that do not negatively impact adjacent property, the public health and safety, the quality of materials, the appearance of the project, or the health and quality of the natural environment, including: - a.
-The movement of any building or structure within the site, provided the movement of the structure is not closer to a property line or into a required buffer, landscape zone sidewalk zone, or streetscape; - b.
+The movement of any building or structure within the site, provided the movement of the structure is not closer to a property line or into a required buffer, landscape zone, sidewalk zone, or streetscape;

+- b.
 Any increase in the minimum size of residential units; - c.
 Any increase in the size of a required buffer or sidewalk; - d.
 Any decrease in building or structure height; - e.
 Any change in the proportion of floor space devoted to different authorized uses by less than 5 percent; - f.
-Decrease in the land area of the subject property or project; or

-- g.
-Relocation of site features that do not exceed any other minor site modification thresholds. - (2) The Zoning Official is authorized to approve minor modifications. - (3) Any request for a minor modification shall be made in writing to the Zoning Official.
-If an approved site plan exists, the request for minor modification shall be accompanied by a copy of the revised site plan. - (4) Modification of conditions attached to an approved amendment that are not classified as a minor modification constitute a "major modification" for purposes of interpreting this Section.

-(b) Major Modification.

-- (1) Any modification request that exceeds the thresholds for a minor modification, or any modification the Zoning Official determines to be substantial enough to require City Council review, is considered a major modification. - (2) Any major modification of approved amendments shall be processed as a new amendment application in accordance with the procedures of this Article, including the requirement for fees, notices, and hearings. - (3) Any future alterations of conditions attached to an approved amendment shall be processed as a new amendment application in accordance with the procedures of this Article, including the requirement for fees, notices, and hearings.
+Any decrease in the land area of the subject property or project, provided it does not impact - g. other approved conditions; or - h.
+Any relocation of site features that do not exceed any other minor site modification thresholds. - (2) The Zoning Official is authorized to approve minor modifications. - (3) Any request for a minor modification shall be made in writing to the Zoning Official.
+If an approved site plan exists, the request for minor modification shall be accompanied by a copy of the revised site plan. - (4) Modification of conditions attached to an approved amendment that are not classified as a minormodification constitute a "major modification" for purposes of interpreting this Section. - (b) Major Modification. - (1) Any modification request that exceeds the thresholds for a minor modification, or any modification the Zoning Official determined to be substantial enough to require City Council review, is considered a major modification. - (2) Any major modification of approved amendments shall be processed as a new amendment application in accordance with the procedures of this Division. including the requirement for fees, notices, and hearings. - (3) Any future alterations of conditions attached to an approved amendment shall be processed as a new amendment application in accordance with the procedures of this Article, including the requirement for fees, notices, and hearings.

-Division 8.5 Concurrent Variances

-Section 94-258 - Authority.
+Sections 94-250-94-257 - Reserved Division 8.5 Concurrent Variances Section 94-258 - Authority.

-The Mayor and City Council is authorized to consider and approve, approve with conditions, or deny variances applications that would otherwise require approval under Division 8.2 simultaneously with any zoning map amendment application or conditional use application.
-In such instances, the notices published and posted as provide by Section 94-242-Public Hearing Notices shall also include notice that concurrent variances are being sought.
+The Mayor and City Council is authorized to consider and approve, approve with conditions, or deny variance applications that would otherwise require approval under Division 8.2 simultaneously with any amendment or special use permit application.
+In such instances, the notices published and posted pursuant to Section 94-242-Public Hearing Notices shall also include notice that concurrent variances are being sought.